PBrdng/Solving-Systems-of-Polynomial-Equations-in-Julia/README.md

 ### Starting IJulia

-For using the notebook from this repository, you need to start IJulia.
+For using the Jupyter notebooks from this repository you need to start IJulia.
 This is done in the Julia REPL as follows.
 ```julia-repl
 julia> using IJulia
 julia> notebook()
 ```
+After executing this a browser window should pop up, which lets you easily navigate towards the Jupyter notebook files.